OWASP/www-policy/operational/conflict-of-interest.md

 1. Has received a copy of the conflicts of interest policy,
 2. Has read and understands the policy,
 3. Has agreed to comply with the policy, and
-4. Understands that the Foundation is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.
+4. Understands that the Foundation is charitable and to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

 ## ARTICLE VII